Tyranny in General and in Ancient Rome – 7X’s Ideas So Far:

 Sometimes, when I’m in the mood for summing up history in one sentence (which no one should ever try to do), I come out with wild, unsubstantiated statements like this: “History is the story of how tyrants constantly try to seize power and of how the rest of us, conversely, dream up ways of stopping them.”

 Hmm, I realise that there are a few more nuances to history than that comment suggests, but the issue of tyranny is certainly a recurrent theme.
-Here is a summary of how you answered the first key question on this topic:
+Here is a summary of how 7Y, in first semester, answered some key questions on this topic:

 How do tyrants seize power in the first place?